 “Puff The Magic Dragon”, a signature beverage at Crique Coffee Roasters in Tulsa, Oklahoma.
 Credit: Crique Coffee Roasters

-You may be surprised to hear cleaning described as a technical skill, but good hygiene is essential for any coffee shop – and cleaning is often undervalued and underestimated.
+You may be surprised to hear cleaning described as an important barista technique, but good hygiene is essential for any coffee shop – and cleaning is often undervalued and underestimated.

 Every day, you’ll have to thoroughly (and quickly) clean everything from espresso machines to fridges.
 You’ll learn a whole new way to mop floors and systems for recording food dates, along with how to use industrial-level cleaners.